 When adults or kids unintentionally or knowingly consume alcohol-containing home goods, alcohol poisoning can also result.

-Alcohol poisoning requires emergency medical intervention.
+Alcohol toxicity requires emergency medical intervention.
 To get immediate emergency medical assistance, dial 911 if you believe somebody may show signs of alcohol poisoning.

 When to visit a doctor

 Not all indications or symptoms must exist before seeking medical attention.
-Alcohol poisoning patients who are asleep or cannot be woken run the risk of passing away.
+Alcohol intoxication patients who are asleep or cannot be woken run the risk of passing away.

-Even if you don’t observe the typical signs and symptoms of alcohol poisoning, you should seek quick medical attention if you have any suspicions.
+Even if you don’t observe the typical signs and symptoms of alcohol toxicity, you should seek quick medical attention if you have any suspicions.
 What you should do is:

-- Dial your local emergency number or 911 right away.
-Never rely on someone recovering from alcohol poisoning to sleep.
+• Dial your local emergency number or 911 right away.
+Never rely on someone recovering from alcohol intoxication to sleep.

-- Never leave a person who is unconscious alone.
-Someone with alcohol poisoning may choke on their vomit and become unable to breathe because alcohol poisoning alters how the gag reflex functions.
+• Never leave a person who is unconscious alone.
+Someone with alcohol toxicity may choke on their vomit and become unable to breathe because alcohol intoxication alters how the gag reflex functions.
 Don’t try to make the victim throw up while you wait for assistance; you risk making them choke.

 Do not hesitate to seek support.